Backpacking Thailand: My overview!

 Getting around when backpacking Thailand:

 Thailand is full of travelers, backpackers and tourists from all over the world, it thrives on it’s tourism and there are plenty of ways to travel this crazy chaotic country.
-You can chose to travel independently on local transport or in organised tour groups.
-Although there is an abundance of transport options, this is where your patients will be tested.
+You can choose to travel independently on local transport or in organized tour groups.
+Although there is an abundance of transport options, this is where your patience will be tested.

 Note: Thailand nothing runs on time, mishaps will happen, short trips will turn into long journeys.

-Coaches – A choice of 2nd class, 1st class and VIP options. (chose wisely these journeys will be long.
+- Coaches – A choice of 2nd class, 1st class, and VIP options. (chose wisely these journeys will be long.
 Think of your comfort as well as your money) – And they love to brightly decorate their buses in Thailand.

-Sleeper buses/trains – Yes beds on a bus (not the most comfiest thing but saves on a nights rent.)
+- Sleeper buses/trains – Yes beds on a bus (not the comfiest thing but saves on a nights rent.)